WebAssembly/WASI/design/application-abi.md

 asked to instantiate a module containing exports which declare it to be of multiple kinds.

-Regardless of the kind, all programs accessing WASI APIs also export a linear memory with the name `memory`.
-Pointers in WASI API calls are relative to this memory's index space.
+Regardless of the kind, all modules accessing WASI APIs also export a linear memory with the name `memory`.
+Data pointers in WASI API calls are relative to this memory's index space.

+Regardless of the kind, all modules accessing WASI APIs also export a table with the name `__indirect_function_table`.
+Function pointers in WASI API calls are relative to this table's index space.

+For compatibility with existing toolchains, modules may also export globals named `__heap_base` and `__data_end`.
+Environments shall not access them.
+This provision is deprecated and toolchains are encouraged to avoid providing these exports.

-In the future, as the underlying WebAssembly platform offers more features, we we hope to eliminate the requirement to export all of linear memory.
+In the future, as the underlying WebAssembly platform offers more features, we we hope to eliminate the requirement to export all of linear memory or all of the indirection function table.

 Planned Stable ABI
 ------------------